 When is the best season or time to visit Sigulda?
 Visiting Sigulda can be done at any time of the year as this city has something to offer in every season.
 If you visit in winter, there are luge and bobsled tracks and a lot of other winter activities.

 If you visit in summer, you will be greeted with a lot of greenery and flora.
 Shoulder seasons are wonderful too.

 How do you get to Sigulda?
 To get to Sigulda from Riga, the best way is by train.
 To take a train to Sigulda, you will go to the main station in Riga and purchase a ticket there for about 1.90 Euros.
 The travel time to Sigulda is about 1 hour and 15 minutes, give or take a little.
 Click here for train timetables from Riga to Sigulda.

 You can also get to Sigulda from Riga by car.
 The travel time to Sigulda from Riga by car is about 1 hour.

 If taking an organized tour is more your speed… you can join this incredible tour that takes you to Sigulda and the local area from Riga.
 It is a great way to see the Switzerland of Latvia!

 How far is Kuldiga from Riga?
 It takes about 2 hours to get from Riga to Kuldiga.
 The distance is 150 kilometers, or 93 miles.

-Summers and shoulder season are also great to visit Kuldiga as you will find more tolerable climates and a lot of greenery.
+Summers and shoulder season are also great for visiting Kuldiga as you will find more tolerable climates and a lot of greenery.